restorecommerce/chassis-srv/command-interface.md

 ### Restore

-This command is used for restoring the state of an implementing service, as well as all data managed by that service.
-The default implementation checks the configuration files for all DB instances bound to the implementing service and maps a set of Kafka events to a a set of CRUD operations.
+This command allows to restore the state of an implementing service, as well as all data managed by that service.
+The default implementation checks the configuration files for all DB instances bound to the implementing service and maps a set of Kafka events to a set of CRUD operations.
-These Kafka events are emitted by the service every time a resource is created/modified in the database.
-The same events are processed from a base offset in order to restore all data since a previous a point in time.
+These Kafka events are emitted by the service every time a resource is created/ modified in the store.
+The same events are processed from a Kafka consumer offset in order to restore all data since a previous a point in time.

 **Note**: this event processing can only be done in the correct order with single partitioned-topics, as Kafka ensures offset order per-partition.